Khayelitsha, Cape Town (South Africa)

 - HIV/Aids and TB are rife

 - A quarter of all kids are dead before they start school

 - They have very little running water and no sanitation

-- Drug and Alcohol addiction and gang violence are endemic
+- Drug and Alcohol addiction and gang violence are endemic.

 Another 2 story building constructed was Auntie’s Guest House, which will bring revenue to the community, and next door to the first new township house for a family.
 The Solar Panels on the roof supply hot water for showers.
-There is also 2 flushing toilets which feed the Bio-gas Converter which converts the human waste into Methane Gas which in turn fuels the cookers of the Soup Kitchen and the Creche.
+There are also 2 flushing toilets which feed the Biogas Converter which converts the human waste into Methane Gas which in turn fuels the cookers of the Soup Kitchen and the Creche.
 Our Soup Kitchen feeds around 200 people per day in winter and 50 in the summer months.
 We equipped the existing creche with gas cookers, kitchen equipment, plates and cutlery for the kids as well as wall charts and school books.

-Our project leader, Pat Carrigan, lived in the sqatter camp for 5 months building or repairing many shacks.
-He set up sports clubs and took many of the children in our ‘Backie’, pick-up truck, on outings to the beach or the cinema or Table Top Mountain.
+Our project leader, Pat Carrigan, lived in the squatter camp for 5 months building or repairing many shacks.
+He set up sports clubs and took many of the children in our ‘Backie’, pick-up truck, on outings to the beach or the cinema or Table Mountain.
 He led teams of young people to collect, clean, shape and then paint recycled plastic bottles and turned them into illuminated Christmas trees which the Mayor of Cape Town had commissioned and displayed in the centre of the city as the official Christmas lights.
-The community were invited to the switching on ceremony.
+The community was invited to the switching on ceremony.